dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The EDHOC Message Length field conveys the total length of the EDHOC message being fragmented, which facilitates buffer allocation.
 The L flag consists of three bits that determine the length of the EDHOC Message Length field.
 This L flag and the EAP-EDHOC Message Length field MUST be present only in the first fragment of a fragmented EDHOC message, thereby signaling that the EDHOC message is fragmented.
 Implementations MUST NOT set any of the L flag bits to 1 in unfragmented messages.

-The S flag bit SHALL be set in the EAP-EDHOC Start message sent by the EAP server to the peer.
-The S flag bit SHALL NOT be set in any other EAP-EDHOC messages.
-The M flag bit SHALL be set in all fragments except the last one.
+The S flag bit SHALL be set to 1 in the EAP-EDHOC Start message sent by the EAP server to the peer.
+The S flag bit SHALL NOT be set to 1 in any other EAP-EDHOC messages.
+The M flag bit SHALL be set to 1 in all fragments except the last one.

-When an EAP-EDHOC peer receives an EAP-Request packet with the M bit set, it MUST respond with an EAP-Response packet with EAP-Type=EAP-EDHOC, including the flags octect with S=0, M=0, L=0 and an empty EDHOC payload.
+When an EAP-EDHOC peer receives an EAP-Request packet with the M bit set to 1, it MUST respond with an EAP-Response packet with EAP-Type=EAP-EDHOC, including the flags octect with S=0, M=0, L=0 and an empty EDHOC payload.
 This message serves as a fragment ACK.
 The EAP server MUST wait until it receives the EAP-Response before sending another fragment.
 To prevent errors in the processing of fragments, the EAP server MUST increment the Identifier field for each fragment contained within an EAP-Request, and the peer MUST include this Identifier value in the fragment ACK contained within the EAP-Response.
 Retransmitted fragments will contain the same Identifier value.

-Similarly, when the EAP-EDHOC server receives an EAP-Response with the M bit set, it MUST respond with an EAP-Request packet with EAP-Type=EAP-EDHOC, including the flags octect with S=0, M=0, L=0 and an empty EDHOC payload.
+Similarly, when the EAP-EDHOC server receives an EAP-Response with the M bit set to 1, it MUST respond with an EAP-Request packet with EAP-Type=EAP-EDHOC, including the flags octect with S=0, M=0, L=0 and an empty EDHOC payload.
 This message serves as a fragment ACK.
 The EAP peer MUST wait until it receives the EAP-Request before sending another fragment.
 To prevent errors in the processing of fragments, the EAP server MUST increment the Identifier value for each fragment ACK contained within an EAP-Request, and the peer MUST include this Identifier value in the subsequent fragment contained within an EAP-Response.

 Explanations and considerations regarding retransmission timers are provided in {{RFC4137}}.